EVV Model: To be selected | Implementation Deadline: January 01, 2021

 Section 12006 of the 21St Century Cures Act (the Cures Act), P.L.
 114-255, added Section 1903(l) of the Social Security Act (SSA).
 Section 1903(l) provides that states must require the use of an electronic visit verification (EVV) system for personal care services (PCS) and home health care services (HHCS) that require an in-home visit by a provider.

 The State of Idaho is entering into Phase 2 of the planning stages.
 They have developed a team of stakeholders to assist in the process.
-They have determined all training will take place in the Spring and Summer of 2020 and will be fully implemented in July 1, 2020.
+They have developed a team of stakeholders to assist in the process.
+The new deadline to implement EVV is January 1st, 2021.

 No. Using EVV system is easy and you may not have to recruit any extra staff.
 Keep in mind that your caregivers and office staff are fully trained and compliant with EVV.